CrawfordBrown/SEMGroupProject/Use-cases/use-case-12.md

 ### Trigger

-A request for population Ranking is sent to organisation
+A request for plan with a front-end implementation is sent to organisation

 ## MAIN SUCCESS SCENARIO

-1. Get populations of regions, continents and world
-2. Organising the populations of regions, continents and world from largest to smallest
+1. Plan a front-end implementation which is user-friendly
-3. Provide report to organisation
+2. Provide the plan to organisation

 ## EXTENSIONS

-Top n populations shown
+None

 ## SUB-VARIATIONS